wenqingqian3/wenqingqian3.github.io/README.md

    - Scale the content score based on the file size.
    - Use 'name' to enforce that the target content must include the specified name.
 4. Click to enlarge img
+5. Support rewrite the format modified markdown to source (as a option in toml)

 ### usage
 ```shell
 # minimal-page/